THE CENTER FOR ADAPTIVE RIDING

 Sensorially: The movement of a horse can provide a variety of sensory integration issues.
 A smooth-gaited horse can provide input to a rider to help establish rhythm.
 A rough-gaited horse can provide a rider with stimulation to help organize and integrate sensory input.

-Adaptive riding is an equine-assisted service for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of individuals with special needs.
-Adaptive riding provides benefits in the areas of health, education, sport and recreation & leisure.
+Therapeutic riding is an equine-assisted service for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of individuals with special needs.
+Therapeutic riding provides benefits in the areas of health, education, sport and recreation & leisure.
 The gait of a horse rhythmically moves the rider's body in a manner similar to a human gait, therefor, riders with physical disabilities often show improvement in flexibility, balance and muscle strength.
 In addition to the therapeutic benefits, horseback riding also provides recreational opportunities for individuals with disabilities to enjoy the outdoors.

 Whether a rider wants to improve their riding skills, core strength, balance, communication, ability to follow direction, or flexibility, our professionally certified instructors are here to support those goals.
 We meet with each of our riders and their families to discuss their goals.
 Each lesson is planned so that we can ensure our riders accomplish their goals.
-We welcome anyone ages 4 and up, of all ability and skill levels!
+We welcome anyone ages 4 and up, of all ability and skill levels! |

 Girl Scouts

-If your troop is interested in scheduling a 2-hour lesson where Scouts can learn how to care for, feed, groom tack and ride a horse please call us at 775-329-1839 or email info@adaptiveriding.org
+In 2019, CAR began a partnership with local Girl Scout troops to provide a fun learning experience for Scouts to earn their horse badge.
+If your troop is interested in scheduling a 2-hour lesson where Scouts can learn how to care for, feed, groom tack and ride a horse please call us at 775-329-1839 or email [email protected] |

 Programs with Community Partners